Øm Abbey: History

-At its height in the late 15th century, the abbey consisted of the church, hospital and hospital cemetery, library, chapter house, refectory, dormitory, cloister and cloister garden, and a guest house.
+At its height in the late 15th century, the abbey consisted of the church, hospital, hospital cemetery, library, chapter house, refectory, dormitory, cloister and cloister garden, and a guest house.
 The abbey measured approximately 120 meters by 80 meters.
 It was one of Denmark's richest houses with land holdings, mills, and a well-recognized hospital.
-Cistercians were excellent farmers and over time the abbey came into possession of many properties which brought additional income and prestige.

-One of the important improvement the monks made to the site was to build three canals.
-Brother Martin discovered that Moss Lake was about a cubit higher than Lake Guden.
-The monks used that difference to build two canals near the abbey, one to bring fresh water to the abbey and a second to serve as a primitive sewerage system.
-The third canal built farther away from the abbey connected the two lakes and was used to transport goods through the lake region.

 The abbey prospered especially during and after the reign of Queen Margaret I of Denmark.
 By 1510 the abbey owned 250 properties all over central Jutland.

 Dissolution

 The Reformation in Denmark brought about the end of the abbey.
 When Denmark became officially Lutheran in 1536, the abbey was allowed to continue operating with the monks already there, but no new monks were to be admitted.
 In 1560 the last monk was moved to Sorø Abbey on Zealand, and the land and buildings became crown property under Frederik II.
 Just a year later, in 1561, Frederik II ordered the buildings to be demolished, and the stone, timber, and bricks used to extend Skanderborg Castle.
 The land on which the abbey had been located, was divided into four large estates in 1571.